aaronbolton/myip/README.md

 # MyIP

-Script written in PHP which can be used to be access directly or used in Curl
+Scriptd written in PHP which can be used to be access directly or used in Curl